NEDJIMAbelgacem/blog/content/posts/gsoc_post.md

 +++
-categories = ["Programming", "GSoC"] date = "2020-09-8"
+categories = ["Programming", "GSoC"] date = "2020-09-08"
-description = "How I got into Google summer of code and how it" featured = "pic01.jpg" featuredalt = "" featuredpath = "date" linktitle = ""
-title = "My GSoC journey"
-slug = "My GSoC journey"
-type = "post"
+description = "How I got into Google summer of code and what I did" featuredalt = "" featuredpath = "date" linktitle = "My GSoC journey" title = "My GSoC journey" slug = "My GSoC journey" type = "post"
 +++

-HI,
+Hi,

 With the Google summer of code final results out today (8 September 2020).
 I thought I should make a blog post my experience in Google Summer of Code project, how I got into the program, what I did and how it went.
 It was an amazing experience and I highly recommend any student to participate in the program.